Ancient Judean Terracotta Bottle | Hasmonean Period Vessel on Marble Base | Circa 300–100 BCE

 - Handcrafted terracotta with natural surface patina

-- Mounted on a later marble base for presentation
+- Later marble base for secure display and presentation

 Cultural Significance

 The Hasmonean period was a transformative era in Jewish history, marked by the Maccabean Revolt and the establishment of an independent Judean kingdom.
-Pottery vessels such as this played an important role in both daily life and ritual practice, often used to store precious oils, perfumes, or sacred substances.
-Their simplicity, durability, and elegance embody the material culture of a people asserting religious and political independence while maintaining artistic traditions rooted in the Near East.
+Pottery vessels such as this played an essential role in daily life and ritual practice, frequently used to store oils, perfumes, and other valuable substances.
+Their restrained elegance and durable construction reflect the practical yet refined material culture of ancient Judea during a period of renewed political and religious autonomy.

 Condition

 Excellent preservation with intact form and visible patina.
-Minor surface wear consistent with age.
-Later marble base adds stability and enhances its presentation value.
+Minor surface wear is consistent with age.
+The later marble base adds stability and enhances its presentation.

 Height: 9 in